google-research/planet/README.md

 were computed.

 The available tasks are listed in `scripts/tasks.py`.
 The default parameters can be found in `scripts/configs.py`.
-To replicate the experiments in our paper, pass the following parameters to `--params {...}` in addition to the list of tasks:
+To run the experiments from our paper, pass the following parameters to `--params {...}` in addition to the list of tasks: